spren9er/tilez/README.md

 #### Tile Layout Mode _Spacing_

 In layout mode _'spacing'_ (default mode), inner padding is part of the size specification of a tile.
 For a given width of _100px_ and an inner padding of _20px_, the resulting width of the tile is _80px_.
 On each side of a tile, there is an empty space of _50% of inner padding_, in our example _10px_.
-The consequence is that in this layout spacings are aligned properly across stacks, e.g. the first gap of a tile with _50%_ width is aligned with the fifth gap of five stacked tiles of _10%_ width each.
+The consequence is that in this layout spacings are aligned properly across stacks, e.g. the first gap of a tile with _50%_ width is aligned with the fifth gap of five stacked tiles with _10%_ width each.

 <img src="https://github.com/spren9er/tilez/blob/main/static/tilez_layout_spacing.png?raw=true" width="450px" height="341px" />